vigneshr2306/vigneshr2306.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website!
+It's currently under construction, so check back later! :hammer: :wrench:

 My name is Sundar Sripada.
 I am passionate about research and engineering in the intersection of Robotics, Computer Vision and Deep Learning.
-Particularly, I am interested in applying engineering principles to enable and improve perception tasks in robots using learning-based approaches.
+Particularly, I am interested in applying learning-based principles to enable and improve perception tasks in robots.

-Currently, I am an incoming graduate student to the MSE Electrical and Computer Engineering program in the Cockrell School of Engineering at The University of Texas at Austin.
-In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT - Hyderabad](https://robotics.iiit.ac.in/), and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT - Madras](https://www.ee.iitm.ac.in/).
+I am an incoming Master's student to the [Department of Electrical and Computer Engineering](https://www.ece.utexas.edu/) at The University of Texas at Austin.
+In the past, I've worked as a Research Intern at the [Robotics Research Center, IIIT-Hyderabad](https://robotics.iiit.ac.in/), and as a Summer Research Fellow in the [Department of Electrical Engineering, IIT-Madras](https://www.ee.iitm.ac.in/).
 In 2020, I completed my Bachelor's of Engineering in Electronics and Communication Engineering at [SSN College of Engineering](https://www.ssn.edu.in/) affiliated to [Anna University](https://www.annauniv.edu/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.